keymanapp/help.keyman.com/developer/language/reference/platform.md

 internally, browser tests will not match in those apps.

 `ie`
-: Keyman Engine for Web in Internet Explorer
+: Keyman Engine for Web in Internet Explorer (deprecated)

 `chrome`
 : Keyman Engine for Web in Chrome